I have a theory….

-This page is dedicated to sharing my own thoughts to questions about Obsessive Compulsive Disorder (OCD).
-These thoughts are based on my own personal experience overcoming the suffering of Pure “O” OCD.
+I want to share with you my own thoughts to questions about Obsessive Compulsive Disorder (OCD).
+These thoughts are based on my own personal experience overcoming the emotional suffering of Pure “O” OCD.

 What is Obsessive Compulsive Disorder (OCD)?